 - Catching parts: Depending on the design of your toilet, it is possible for the lever, chain or flapper to get caught on another part and cause running water.
 Try moving the adjustment screw or handle arm to get your toilet flushing like normal.

 - Misplaced float: Your water tank knows it's full because of the float and overflow tube.
 If your float is not positioned correctly, the overflow tube will keep filling with water and draining into the toilet bowl.
 Try adjusting the float arm until it looks like the picture above.

 - Worn out flapper: If the previous tips don’t fix the problem, it might be time for a new flapper valve.
 When a new flapper is required, it is a good idea to bring in a professional to make sure you get a replacement part that fits correctly.
-Contact Superior Drainage to ensure your repair is quick and easy.
+Contact Superior Drainage to ensure your toilet repair is quick and easy.

 If you are jiggling your toilet handle to get the running water to stop, chances are, there is a simple solution.
 For help with your toilet repair and other plumbing needs in Northeast Ohio, schedule an appointment with Superior Drainage today.